Officers give a hoot, save owl from soccer net

 The last few moments of the rescue were caught on a video.

-The great horned owl hangs upside down until McCarthy frees its left wing; the bird then twists so itit is right side up.
+The great horned owl hangs upside down until McCarthy frees its left wing; the bird then twists so it is right side up.

 His big yellow eyes stare intently at the clippers as the last string is cut away.

-Note: CORRECTION: An earlier version of this story had an incorrect location for the owl rescue.